History of the KFA

 The King Fahad Academy is guided by a Board of Trustees which is chaired by His Royal Highness Prince Mohammed Bin Nawaf Bin Abd Al-Aziz, the Ambassador of the Kingdom of Saudi Arabia to the Court of St. James.
 The Board members have a wealth of international and UK experience in a wide range of areas including education, finance, and law.
 The Board works closely with the Chairman to support and develop the Academy.

-The Academy consists of a Girls School and a Boys School with an overall student body of 500 students aged 3-18.
+The Academy now consists of a coeducational Primary School, separate Boys’ and Girls’ schools for our 11-16 year old pupils and a coeducational Sixth Form.
+Combined there are over 500 pupils aged 3-18 years.
 We provide a bilingual Islamic-based international education to students.
 Furthermore, we believe that each student has a unique experience which must be taken into consideration during the teaching process, and we are committed to helping each and every child realize their full potential and become responsible and productive citizens who are able to appreciate the multicultural society in which we live.

 We offer a curriculum that incorporates internationally recognized educational practices and we have established high standards and benchmarks for academic achievement and performance.
 We aim to employ our skills and expertise to develop our students intellectually, emotionally and spiritually through a challenging, balanced curriculum.

 At The King Fahad Academy, the collaborative effort of parents, administrators, teachers and students is of paramount importance for creating a professional learning community.
 With 35 different nationalities represented in our Academy, there is a unique opportunity to develop intercultural awareness and appreciation for the philosophies and way of life of people from different cultures.